baseba/proyecto-recsys/readme.md

 Upload the Notebook

-Upload the recommender_system.ipynb file to the Google Colab environment.
+Upload the main.ipynb file to the Google Colab environment.

 Set up the runtime environment